Capital punishment in South Korea: Moratorium

 In February 1998, then-president Kim Dae-jung enacted a moratorium on executions.
 This moratorium is still in effect as of 2025.
 Thus, executions in Korea are considered to be de facto abolished.
-The last executions took place in December 1997, when 23 people (each of whom had murdered at least two people) were put to death.
+The last executions took place on December 30, 1997, when 23 people (each of whom had murdered at least two people) were put to death.
 However, there are still 59 people with a death sentence as of 2023.

 In 2010, the Constitutional Court of Korea ruled that capital punishment did not violate "human dignity and worth" in the Constitution of the Republic of Korea.
 In a five-to-four decision, capital punishment was upheld as constitutional.
 Institutions such as Amnesty International considered this a 'major setback for South Korea'.

 Executions are still a matter of debate.
 People have called for executions for violent crimes, especially those involving rape of minors.

 A 2017 poll found younger South Koreans are more likely to support capital punishment than older ones.
 People in their 20s were the most supportive at 62.6 percent.

 According to a survey of 1,000 adults by the National Human Rights Commission of Korea in October 2018, 79.7% of the Korean citizens were supportive of the death penalty.
 When asked to select between life without parole and the death penalty, approximately 70% chose life imprisonment.

 In 2021, Ipsos conducted a multinational online survey on capital punishment among 55 countries.
 The poll showed 74% of South Korea citizens favoring the death penalty, tied with Japan and more than any other of the surveyed countries, including the United States (67%).

 A sentence of death is made extinct after 30 years.
 In 2023, the government proposed a law to remove the extinction period in response to the case of Won, Korea's longest-serving death-row inmate, who was convicted of arson and manslaughter in November 1993 and whose sentence would otherwise have been revoked.